To study thought as it affects religion . . . A Gathering of Unitarian Universalist Ministers

-Five papers are presented at each annual gathering of the Prairie Group; on Monday evening, and Tuesday and Wednesday morning and afternoon, each followed by a shorter response paper.
+Papers are presented at each annual gathering of the Prairie Group; on Tuesday and Wednesday morning and afternoon, each followed by a shorter response paper.

 The papers are intended to be original works of research, constructive scholarship, and intellectual engagement.

 The body elects a president, and a member to rotate onto the program committee for a three year term.

 At some point over the decades, the president was given a gavel, in an effort to augment his/her authority over the raucousness of the business meeting.